wp-plugins/ewww-image-optimizer/readme.txt

 == Changelog ==

 = 1.2.0 =
+* SECURITY: bundled optipng updated to 0.7.4
 * deprecated manual path settings, please put binaries in the plugin folder instead
-* new one-click install options for jpegtran, optipng and gifsicle
+* new one-click install option for jpegtran
+* optipng and gifsicle now bundled with the plugin
 * new *optional* conversion routines check for smallest file format
 * added gif2png
 * added jpg2png